-The study has been prepared to meet the objectives of the NSW State Government's Flood Prone Land Policy.
-This project has been conducted under the State Assisted Floodplain Management Program and received State financial support.
+This study has been prepared for Warringah and Manly Councils to meet the objectives of the NSW Government's Flood Prone Land Policy.
+It has received financial assistance from the NSW Government through its Floodplain Management Program, but does not necessarily represent the opinions of the NSW Government or the Office of Environment and Heritage.